pauldotyu/kubestronaut/docs/kcna.md

 docker build -t myapp:latest .
 ```

-Run the following command to list the container images.
+List the container images again.

 ```bash
 docker images
 ```

-Note that the size of the `myapp:latest` image is now a little over 340MB.
+The size of the `myapp:latest` image is now a little over 340MB.
 This is a significant reduction in size.
 Not only that, but the final image only contains the files needed to run the application, which is a good security practice.

 If you build and run the container image using the same commands as before, you should see the same "Hello World!" message displayed.

 ### Multi-architecture builds

 The promise of containers is that they can run anywhere.
-But in reality, this is not always the case.
+But in reality, this isn't always the case.
 Different operating system architectures require different container images.
-For example, a container image built for AMD64 architecture will not run on ARM64 architecture.
+For example, a container image built for AMD64 architecture won't run on ARM64 architecture.

 Good news is that Docker gives you the ability to build container images for different architectures.
 The docker CLI includes a plugin feature called buildx that allows you to build multi-arch images.
 This allows you to run the same container image on different platforms without modification.